MinghuiChen43/awesome-deep-phenomena/README.md

   - Guneet S. Dhillon, Kamyar Azizzadenesheli, Zachary C. Lipton, Jeremy Bernstein, Jean Kossaifi, Aran Khanna, Anima Anandkumar. *ICLR 2018*
   - Digest: We propose Stochastic Activation Pruning (SAP), a mixed strategy for adversarial defense.
 SAP prunes a random subset of activations (preferentially pruning those with smaller magnitude) and scales up the survivors to compensate.

+- Adversarial vulnerability for any classifier. [[paper]](https://arxiv.org/abs/1802.08686)
+  - Alhussein Fawzi, Hamza Fawzi, Omar Fawzi. *NeurIPS 2018*
+  - Digest: In this paper, we study the phenomenon of adversarial perturbations under the assumption that the data is generated with a smooth generative model.
+We derive fundamental upper bounds on the robustness to perturbations of any classification function, and prove the existence of adversarial perturbations that transfer well across different classifiers with small risk.

 ### 2017

+- Certifying Some Distributional Robustness with Principled Adversarial Training. [[paper]](https://arxiv.org/abs/1710.10571)
+  - Aman Sinha, Hongseok Namkoong, Riccardo Volpi, John Duchi. *ICLR 2018*
+  - Digest: By considering a Lagrangian penalty formulation of perturbing the underlying data distribution in a Wasserstein ball, we provide a training procedure that augments model parameter updates with worst-case perturbations of training data.
+For smooth losses, our procedure provably achieves moderate levels of robustness with little computational or statistical cost relative to empirical risk minimization.

 - One pixel attack for fooling deep neural networks. [[paper]](https://arxiv.org/abs/1710.08864)
   - Jiawei Su, Danilo Vasconcellos Vargas, Sakurai Kouichi. *IEEE Transactions on Evolutionary Computation*